Dental Abscess Treatment in

 Infection Control

-Dr. Naderi prescribes antibiotics to help your body fight the remaining infection, along with pain medication if needed.
-She provides detailed instructions for home care, including what to eat, when to apply ice, and signs of complications to watch for.
+Dr. Naderi prescribes antibiotics to help your body fight the remaining infection.
+Along with pain medication if needed.
+She provides detailed instructions for home care.
+Including what to eat, when to apply ice, and signs of complications to watch for.

 Definitive Treatment